+The average churn rate for the software industry as a whole is 14%.
+That’s actually one of the lowest churn rates across all industries.
+That said, industry experts agree that your SaaS company’s goal churn should be below 2%.
 As a SaaS business leader, reducing software user churn is an important part of maintaining your customer base and increasing revenue.
 By pinpointing the exact reason for user churn, you can determine how to avoid it and ensure that your business continues to have strong profits.

-1. A Lack of Onboarding
+1. A lack of onboarding

 Onboarding is critical when it comes to successful user adoption of a new product.
 Being proactive in making the process as easy and simple as possible can make the difference between keeping a high user adoption rate or customers deciding a few weeks later to look for another software tool to meet their needs.